NO-ONE FORGETS THEIR FIRST TIME...RECEIVE £100 OFF YOUR FIRST HOLIDAY WITH US >>

 Avoiding French Toll Roads

-It’s possible to drive to the Alps without using any of the toll motorways, and it’s really not that complicated to navigate.
+It’s also possible to drive to the Alps without using any of the toll motorways, and it’s really not that complicated to navigate.

-Example: A 780km journey from Calais to Bellegarde-sur-Valserine (kind of a ‘gateway’, depending on which resort you’re heading to) will take you via Lille, Reims, Chaumont & Dole.
-It’s actually a shorter distance by 4km than on the recommended toll roads, but the speed limits are lower and there are many more intersections, turn offs etc. If you drove non-stop, avoiding the toll roads would add around 3 hours to this drive.
+For example, a 780km journey from Calais to Bellegarde-sur-Valserine (kind of a ‘gateway’, depending on which resort you’re heading to) will take you via Lille, Reims, Chaumont & Dole.
+It’s actually a shorter distance by 4km than on the recommended toll roads, but the speed limits are lower and there are many more intersections/turn-offs.

 Equipment & Essential Travel Items